linsyking/meow-lang/Readme.md

 # Meow lang

-Meow lang is a programming language that is designed to **not** be easy to learn and use.
+Meow lang is a programming language that is designed **not** to be easy to learn and use.

-Its mean design purpose is to do experiments with "string replacement".
+Its main design purpose is to do experiments with "string replacement".

 ## How to run